-If the above-mentioned conditions (a) and (b) do not apply to the individual holder of ordinary shares, the ordinary shares are recognized as investment assets and included as such in such holder's net investment asset base (in Dutch: 'rendementsgrondslag').
-Irrespective of the actual income and capital gains realized, the annual taxable benefit of all the assets and allowable liabilities of a Dutch Resident Individual holder of ordinary shares who is taxed under this regime is set at a deemed return based on the fair market value of the assets reduced by the allowable liabilities on January 1 of each year.
-The deemed return percentage to be applied to the yield basis increases progressively depending on the amount of the yield basis.
-Depending on the aggregate amount of the fair market value of the assets reduced by the liabilities, the deemed return ranges from 1.818% up to 5.53% (2022).
-The deemed return on savings and investments is taxed at a rate of 31% (2021).
-Taxation only occurs if and to the extent the fair market value of the assets reduced by the liabilities exceeds a threshold (in Dutch: heffingvrij vermogen) of € 50,650 (or € 101,300 in case of a fiscal partnership).
+If the above-mentioned conditions (a) and (b) do not apply to the individual holder of ordinary shares, the ordinary shares are recognized as investment assets and included as such in such holder's net investment asset base (in Dutch: 'rendementsgrondslag', 'Box 3').
+Box 3 consists of income from savings and (passive) investments.
+The value of the box 3 assets per January 1st of each calendar year is, in short, deemed to yield income at a rate which depends on the type of asset: savings (0.92%), investments/other assets (6.17%) or debts (2.46%).
+Since this Box 3 tax is based on a deemed income, the actual return on the investments is not relevant.
+The deemed income is taxed at a flat rate of 32% (2023).
+Taxation only occurs if and to the extent that the fair market value of the assets reduced by the liabilities exceeds a threshold (in Dutch: 'heffingsvrij vermogen') of \in 57,000 (or \in 114,000 in case of a fiscal partnership).
 The deemed return will be adjusted annually.

-On December 24, 2021, the Supreme Court of the Netherlands ruled in a class-action appeal that the abovementioned Box 3 tax regime for the years 2017 and 2018 is in conflict with the European Convention on Human Rights (ECHR), specifically the right to uninterrupted enjoyment of property and the prohibition on discrimination.
+On December 24, 2021, the Supreme Court of the Netherlands ruled in a class-action appeal that the Box 3 tax regime for the years 2017 and 2018 was in conflict with the European Convention on Human Rights ("ECHR"), specifically the right to uninterrupted enjoyment of property and the prohibition on discrimination.
 In addition, the Supreme Court ruled that not the deemed return, but (only) the actual return should be taxed.
-The judgement affects the years from 2017 onwards.
+The judgement affected the years from 2017 onwards and led to the current (temporary) Box 3 legislation.